cev-api/Wurst7-CevAPI/README.md

 - Finds all bed types.
 - Chunk-based scanning with configurable color and Box/Line style.
 - Rendering: Boxes, Lines, or Both in a fixed color.
+- Filter for hiding Trial Chamber and or Villager beds.

 ![BedESP](https://i.imgur.com/kPHKPDz.png)